 \section{Data Availability Statement}

-The de-identified data from the ORCHID study is publicly available from the NHLBI BioLINCC website and can be requested at \url{https://biolincc.nhlbi.nih.gov/studies/petal_orchid/}.
-F. Li obtained access to the ORCHID study data through a Data Use Agreement from BioLINCC and performed the analysis of the data example in Section 6.
+The de-identified data from the ORCHID study are publicly available from the NHLBI BioLINCC website and can be requested at \url{https://biolincc.nhlbi.nih.gov/studies/petal_orchid/}.
+F. Li obtained access to the publicly available ORCHID study data according to a Data Use Agreement from BioLINCC and performed the data analysis in Section 6.